Visionary Keynotes

 Karen Milligan, Executive Director, Ontario 211 Services.
 Karen Milligan is the Executive Director for Ontario 211 Services, the coordinating body for 211 service in Ontario.
 Karen is a values-driven, empathetic leader who is passionate about partnering with others to develop innovative solutions to complex community challenges.
 Karen has deep experience managing multi-stakeholder initiatives and leading large scale system transformations.
 Prior to her work with 211, Karen held senior roles at United Way Ottawa in Communications, Capacity Building and Resource Development and began her career in the hotel industry and then the automotive sector, spending 10 years in progressive leadership roles with Ford Motor Company of Canada.
 Karen is also a proud Ivey Business School Community Shift fellow, a Certified Six Sigma Green Belt and an active volunteer in her community.

-SESSION: What’s Keeping You Awake at Night?
+PANEL DISCUSSION: What’s Keeping You Awake at Night?
 Nonprofit leaders are increasingly kept awake by financial instability, rising demands, and staff burnout—concerns echoed in BNP’s national survey of sector executives.
 With increasingly unpredictable funding, the pressure is to do more with less.
 We will discuss the results of this survey, the impacts and what are some of the key approaches that NFP leaders are taking to shift from a scarcity—to an asset-based approach that emphasizes strengths, relationships, and untapped potential including strategic resource development and reframing fundraising as a proactive strategy for mission advancement.

 Jess Brayne, Senior Manager, Community & Corporate Partnerships, Children’s Aid Foundation of Canada.
 Jess is a creative and collaborative fundraising professional with a strong track record of building high-impact partnerships that drive meaningful engagement.
 She began her career at Heart & Stroke, where she managed third-party and partnership fundraising events.
 Jess brought this expertise to Children’s Aid Foundation of Canada, where she continues to lead with purpose and passion.
 More recently, Jess has sharpened her focus on workplace fundraising, working closely with corporate partners to engage employee groups through impactful giving, volunteering, and learning opportunities.
 Her ability to foster authentic connections has resulted in deepened corporate relationships and innovative employee engagement strategies.
 Jess is also an experienced committee leader, currently stewarding an energetic group of 30+ early-to-mid-career professionals from Bay Street firms to lead a thriving workplace fundraising campaign that continues to achieve strong year-over-year growth.
 Jess is passionate about creating opportunities for others to make a lasting contribution.
 Her relationship-first approach, strategic mindset, and commitment to impact continue to inspire colleagues and partners alike.